Skip to Content

 • Cocaine Trafficking: Penalties range from a 2-year mandatory minimum (for 18–36 grams) up to a 12-year mandatory minimum for 200 grams or more.

-• Marijuana Trafficking: Trafficking 50 to 100 pounds carries a mandatory 1-year jail sentence, with penalties increasing as the weight grows.
+• Marijuana Trafficking: Trafficking 50 to 100 pounds carries a mandatory 1-year sentence, with penalties increasing as weight grows.

-When advising clients, DeGiacomo & Mikhlin, P.C. discusses both the direct penalties and these collateral effects so that each person understands what is truly at stake and can make informed choices about trial, negotiation, or alternative resolutions.
+When advising clients, Degiacomo & Mikhlin, P.C. addresses both the direct penalties and these collateral consequences so each person understands what is truly at stake before making decisions about trial, negotiation, or alternative resolutions.

 Defenses Against Drug Trafficking Charges in Boston

-• Illegal Search and Seizure: If law enforcement violated your Fourth Amendment rights by executing an unlawful search or seizure, the evidence collected may be deemed inadmissible in court.
+• Illegal Search and Seizure: If law enforcement violated Fourth Amendment rights through an unlawful search or seizure, including an unjustified motor vehicle stop on a Boston roadway or a deficient search warrant, the evidence collected may be inadmissible in court.

-• Lack of Intent: Showing that you did not have the intent to distribute or traffic drugs can be a valid defense strategy.
+• Lack of Intent: Showing that the defendant didn’t have the intent to distribute or traffic can be a valid defense strategy.

-• Chain of Custody Issues: Any gaps or inconsistencies in the chain of custody of seized drugs may raise doubts about the integrity of the evidence.
+• Chain of Custody Issues: Gaps or inconsistencies in the chain of custody of seized drugs can raise serious doubts about the integrity of the evidence.

-• Entrapment: If law enforcement induced you to commit a drug trafficking offense you would not have otherwise engaged in, entrapment may be a viable defense.
+• Entrapment: If law enforcement induced the offense, entrapment may be a viable defense.

 How Boston Drug Trafficking Cases Move Through the Courts

-Most cases begin with an arraignment in a District Court or the Boston Municipal Court, where the charges are formally read, and issues like bail and conditions of release are addressed.
-The next phase often involves pretrial conferences and motion hearings, where the defense and prosecution exchange evidence and argue about whether certain evidence should be suppressed or limited.
-In trafficking cases, motions may challenge the legality of a motor vehicle stop on a Boston roadway, the sufficiency of a search warrant for a residence, or the way officers handled any statements you are alleged to have made.
+Most cases begin with arraignment in a District Court or the Boston Municipal Court, where the charges are formally read and issues such as bail and conditions of release are addressed.
+Pretrial conferences and motion hearings follow, during which the defense and prosecution exchange evidence and argue about whether certain evidence should be suppressed or limited.
+Motions may challenge the legality of a motor vehicle stop, the sufficiency of a search warrant, or the handling of statements the defendant is alleged to have made.

-If the case does not resolve during the pretrial stage, it may move toward a trial in the District Court or, in more serious matters, be indicted and transferred to the Superior Court in Suffolk County or another county.
-At trial, prosecutors must prove each element of the trafficking charge beyond a reasonable doubt, including the identity of the substance, its weight, and your connection to it.
-Throughout this process, a drug trafficking lawyer in Boston can advise you about deadlines, prepare you for testimony if needed, and help you weigh the risks and benefits of going to trial versus considering any plea offers that may be on the table.
+If the case doesn’t resolve during the pretrial stage, it may move toward trial in the District Court or, in more serious matters, be indicted and transferred to Suffolk County Superior Court.
+At trial, prosecutors must prove every element of the trafficking charge beyond a reasonable doubt, including the identity of the substance, its weight, and the defendant’s connection to it.
+Cases can also be prosecuted in federal court before the U.S. District Court for the District of Massachusetts when agencies such as the DEA are involved or the conduct crosses state lines.
+Federal mandatory minimums are generally more stringent than state minimums, making venue an important strategic consideration.

-Why Choose DeGiacomo & Mikhlin, P.C. to Fight Massachusetts Drug Trafficking Charges
+Why Choose Degiacomo & Mikhlin, P.C. for Drug Trafficking Defense in Boston

 Continue Reading Read Less